kemitchell/MulanPSL/MulanPSL.en.md

 ## 5. Disclaimer of Warranty and Limitation of Liability

 The Software and Contribution in it are provided without warranties of any kind, either express or implied.
-In no event shall any Contributor or copyright holder be liable to you for any damages, including, but not limited to any direct, or indirect, special or consequential damages arising from your use or inability to use the Software or the Contribution in it, no matter how it’s caused or based on which legal theory, even if advised of the possibility of such damages.
+In no event shall any Contributor or copyright holder be liable to you for any damages, including, but not limited to any direct, or indirect, special or consequential damages arising from your use or inability to use the Software or the Contribution in it, no matter how it's caused or based on which legal theory, even if advised of the possibility of such damages.

 End of the Terms and Conditions

-## How to apply the Mulan Permissive Software License，Version 1 (Mulan PSL v1) to your software
+## How to apply the Mulan Permissive Software License, Version 1 (Mulan PSL v1) to your software

 To apply the Mulan PSL v1 to your work, for easy identification by recipients, you are suggested to complete following three steps:

 1. Fill in the blanks in following statement, including insert your software name, the year of the first publication of your software, and your name identified as the copyright owner;

-2. Create a file named “LICENSE” which contains the whole context of this License in the first directory of your software package;
+2. Create a file named "LICENSE" which contains the whole context of this License in the first directory of your software package;

 3. Attach the statement to the appropriate annotated syntax at the beginning of each source file.